 Personality and Temperament.

-Dong Tao Chickens look like they could tear you apart, but fortunately, as one breeder in Germany puts it, Dong Tao Chickens good-natured, with a calm temperament, and they develop trust with humans quickly and easily.
+Dong Tao Chickens look like they could tear you apart, but fortunately, as one breeder in Germany puts it, Dong Tao Chickens are good-natured with a calm temperament, and they develop trust with humans quickly and easily.

 They can be cold-sensitive because it takes time for their full plumage to grow out, but once they have all of their feathers, they can manage fine walking around in the snow.
 They are sensitive when the weather changes.